rancher/pipeline/docs/Design.md

 ### 7. Cron Trigger

 We provide cron scheduler settings for a pipeline.
 There will be go routines running for the cron task if it is set.
 We provide a `run when new commits exist` option, it uses `git ls-remote` to check if there is any updates comparing to last run of the pipeline, and only runs a pipeline when there are new changes.

+### 8. Multiple Git Account Support

+1     A github account is bound to aRancher user.
+By default, an account is private and only accessible by itsowner Rancher user.
+We can set an account from `private` to `shared` then it can be accessible by anyone in this environment.

+2     Users can only see and operate pipelines/activities of accessible github accounts. (including those they own and those shared by others)

+3     If Access control is disabled.Accounts are shared over the environment.

+4     When adding a pipeline, Users select an account first,then select a repo

+### 9. Git Repo cache

+Git repositories are cached so that users don't need to wait to load all repos from Git server.
+Respectly, users need to refresh git repositories manually if there are repo updates.